xmos/xcore_iot/doc/programming_guide/tutorials/freertos/examples/explorer_board.rst

 .. note::

    The host applications are required to create the filesystem.
-See the SDK Installation instructions for more information.
+See the XCORE-IOT installation instructions for more information.

 From the build folder, create the filesystem and flash the device with the following command: